department-of-veterans-affairs/vets-website/content/pages/housing-assistance/index.md

    description: Choose from 1 of the VA-backed loan options and find out how to apply for a loan to buy, improve, or refinance a home.
  - url: /housing-assistance/adaptive-housing-grants/
    title: Adaptive Housing
-   description: Get help to make changes to your home if you have a service-connected disability (a disability related to your military service).
+   description: Get help to make changes to your home if you have a service-connected disability.
 ---

 <div class="va-introtext">